Cocoa Bean To Bar

 Flavour Notes: Marshmallow, Cedar, Brown Fruit

-If you're in the Vancouver, BC area, please feel free to drop by The Atelier located only 28 minutes away from downtown Vancouver by car.
+If you're in the Vancouver, BC area, please feel free to drop by our Cocoa Bean Experience Lab and/or Factory Store The Atelier located only 28 minutes away from downtown Vancouver by car.
 Or shop for our products online: